 Introduction to Going Flat at Explant

 Explant is the surgical removal of breast implants.
-According to Dr. H. Jae Chun, whose practice is focused exclusively on explant surgery, proper explant also includes complete removal of the scar tissue that forms around the implants (total capsulectomy), and is especially critical in cases where the patient is experiencing symptoms of BIA-AII (breast implant associated autoimmune illness, also referred to generally as “breast implant illness“).
+According to Dr. H. Jae Chun, whose practice is focused exclusively on explant surgery, proper explant also includes complete removal of the scar tissue that forms around the implants (total capsulectomy), and is especially critical in cases where the patient is experiencing symptoms of BIA-AII (breast implant associated autoimmune illness), or ASIA (autoimmune/inflammatory syndrome induced by adjuvants), both generally referred to as “breast implant illness“).

 Explant rates have increased 10% over the last few years, and that trend will likely continue.
 Women’s reasons for explanting include, but are not limited to:

-- Physical discomfort – pain, temperature differential, numbness
+- Physical discomfort – pain, temperature differential, numbness, mechanical dysfunction

 - Capsular contracture – tightening of the scar tissue surrounding the implant

-- Exhaustion with multiple corrective or exchange surgeries (at least 20% of patients require exchange within the first 10 years) – both to complete the initial reconstruction and to maintain it
+- The likelihood of multiple corrective or exchange surgeries (at least 20% of patients require exchange within the first 10 years) – both to complete the initial reconstruction and to maintain it

 - General dissatisfaction with the appearance of the implants